 Charles Patterson, Vice President of Research & Economic Development

 Emerald Simons, Researcher in the Energy Science Master’s Program

 Georgia Southern University, "Georgia Southern University Graduate Research Testimonies" (2014).
-Georgia Southern University Videos.
+University Videos.
 183.